-a) A director or non-board committee member who is in a position of conflict or potential conflict shall immediately disclose such conflict to the board or committee by notification to the chair or vice-chair of the board or committee.
-If the Chair has a conflict, notice shall be given to the Vice-Chair.
-The disclosure shall be sufficient to disclose the nature and extent of the director or non-board committee member's interest.
-Disclosure shall be made at the earliest possible time and, when possible, prior to any discussion and vote on the matter.
+A director or officer, who is in a position of conflict or potential conflict, shall immediately disclose such conflict to the Board by notification to the Board chair or vice-chair.
+Where the chair has a conflict, notice shall be given to the vice-chair.
+A non-director Board committee member, who is in a position of conflict or potential conflict, shall immediately disclose such conflict to the Board by notification to the committee chair.
+The disclosure shall be sufficient to disclose the nature and extent of the interest.
+Disclosure shall be made at the earliest possible time and, where possible, prior to any discussion and vote on the matter.